Ecwid/ecwid-api-docs/includes/_orders.md

 fulfillmentStatus | string |    Fulfilment status.
 Supported values: <ul><li>`AWAITING_PROCESSING`</li> <li>`PROCESSING`</li> <li>`SHIPPED`</li> <li>`DELIVERED`</li> <li>`WILL_NOT_DELIVER`</li> <li>`RETURNED`</li></ul>
-refererUrl | string | URL of the page when order was placed (without hash (#) part) orderComments | string  | Order comments couponDiscount | number | Discount applied with a coupon volumeDiscount | number | Subtotal based discount sum discount | number | The sum of applied discounts without coupon discount.
-To get the total order discount, take the sum of `couponDiscount` and `discount` membershipBasedDiscount | number | Customer group based discount sum totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group discountCoupon | \<*DiscountCouponInfo*\> | Information about applied coupon discountInfo | Array\<*DiscountInfo*\> | Information about applied discounts (coupons are not included) customerId | number  | Unique customer internal ID (if the order is placed by a registered user)
+refererUrl | string | URL of the page when order was placed (without hash (#) part) orderComments | string  | Order comments couponDiscount | number | Discount applied to order using a coupon volumeDiscount | number | Sum of discounts based on subtotal.
+Is included into the `discount` field discount | number | The sum of all applied discounts **except for the coupon discount**.
+To get the total order discount, take the sum of `couponDiscount` and `discount` field values membershipBasedDiscount | number | Sum of discounts based on customer group.
+Is included into the `discount` field totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group.
+Is included into the `discount` field discountCoupon | \<*DiscountCouponInfo*\> | Information about applied coupon discountInfo | Array\<*DiscountInfo*\> | Information about applied discounts (coupons are not included) customerId | number  | Unique customer internal ID (if the order is placed by a registered user)